 Another consideration when weighing up whether to live stream to YouTube / Facebook or to use Zoom is access to it.
 In other words, who can watch it?

-If you are streaming to YouTube (and Facebook to an extent) it is able to be viewed widely by anyone with an internet connection and web browser.
+If you are streaming to YouTube (and Facebook to an extent), it is able to be viewed widely by anyone with an internet connection and a web browser.
 In the same way that anyone can walk through the door of your church building on a Sunday morning to view the service.

 What's right for you?

-As you can see from above, using Zoom for your church service does present some significant challenges - particularly if you want simplicity of use.
-Live streaming can therefore offer a more straight forward option for easy to use streaming systems.
+As you can see from above, using Zoom for your church service does present some significant challenges, particularly if you want simplicity of use.
+Live streaming can therefore offer a more straightforward option for easy-to-use streaming systems.

-As outlined there are a number of different ways to approach how you get your church services online.
+As outlined, there are a number of different ways to approach how you get your church services online.
 Deciding what will work for you will be something for the Church to evaluate.
-We're here to help and can offer further specific, and technical, guidance on this subject.
+We're here to help and can offer further specific and technical guidance on this subject.
 Our Project Managers also offer on-site (or Zoom!) consultation to discuss your requirements in detail.